sowbug/avr-programmer/README.md

 Introduction
 ============

 This is a new spin on the AVR ISP.
-It's based on the ATmegaU2 family of AVR devices.
+It's based on the ATmega 'u2 family of AVR devices.
 Influences while designing, in no particular order:

   * Adafruit's [USBtinyISP](http://www.ladyada.net/make/usbtinyisp/), based on [the original USBtiny project](http://dicks.home.xs4all.nl/avr/usbtiny/).
 In particular, the buffer came from this project.
   * Fabio Baltieri's [USB Key AVR Programmer](http://fabiobaltieri.com/2011/09/02/usb-key-avr-programmer/).
 Some early schematic ideas came from here.